This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Sunlight and Watering Needs

-• Sunlight Duration: Provide 6-8 hours of direct sunlight daily for maximum growth
+- Daily Sun Hours: Provide 6-8 hours of direct sunlight for maximum light intensity and healthy fruit development

 When to Harvest Spaghetti Squash